 - Drizzle on grain bowls, breakfast burritos, or tacos!

-- As a chili-cheese fry topper
+- As a vegan sweet potato chili fries topper

 - Over steamed veggies for an easy weeknight side